LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 Sephora drives selective distribution to +7% and cushions the cycle in omnichannel.
 In Fashion and Leather Goods, the decline is reduced to -2% after -9% in Q2, a sign of resilience.
 Volumes and traffic regain control beyond the sole price mix effect.
 As a sector barometer, LVMH leads the luxury index in a clear rebound.

-In the background, the competitive climate remains demanding: Hermès capitalizes on an ultra-loyal customer base, Kering continues the revival of Gucci, and Richemont remains buoyed by its jewelry.
+In the background, the competitive landscape remains demanding: Hermès benefits from a base of ultra-loyal customers, Kering continues the relaunch of Gucci, and Richemont is still supported by its jewelry business.

 The rally extends to European peers, with Hermès, Kering, and Richemont rising by about 5 to 7%.
 The post-Covid normalization makes the industry sensitive to currencies and tourism.
 The Chinese signal, combined with the United States, indicates a stabilization of the cycle.
 A cyclical but asymmetrical sector, attracted by its leaders.